Main Section Members

 Changing Employers doesn’t mean you have to leave MIESF

 Instead of taking your money out of MIESF when you change employers you can remain in the Main section of the Fund and your new employer can usually make contributions to MIESF.

 Insured Death, Terminal Illness and TPD Benefits

-The Fund provides insurance benefits which are designed to give financial assistance to you or your dependants in the event of your death, terminal illness or total and permanent disablement.
+The Fund provides insurance benefits which are designed to give financial assistance to you or your dependents in the event of your death, terminal illness or total and permanent disablement.

 Eligible members are automatically provided with standard amounts of insurance cover subject to the terms and conditions of the insurance policy and are covered 24 hours a day 7 days a week.

 Further information on your insurance benefits can be found in the Insurance Booklet.